-District District
+District

-Suggested Project Buhera Buhera Binga
+Suggested Project Buhera Binga

 Ward 20 Ward 23 Ward 19 Ward 25

-Irrigation schemes f horticultural farming or × ×
+Irrigation schemes for horticultural farming × ×

 Growing drought resistant crops × × × ×

 Cattle ranging × ×

 Free range pigs ×

 Goats × ×

 Free range chickens × × × ×

 Proposed Interventions for Buhera and Binga

 The proposed interventions for Binga and Buhera are discussed in this section of the report.
 For each Ward, three areas were identified were the projects would be undertaken.
 These have been marked as indicated on the maps below where the major project for each Ward is marked in red and the complimentary minor projects marked in blue.